Steady-state charging of quantum batteries via dissipative ancillas: Results

 Finally, judging from the maximum ergotropy that can be asymptotically achieved or approached, the equilibrium and non-equilibrium fermion reservoirs with particle exchange enhance quantum battery charging without requiring an external charging field.
+We note that the steady-state ergotropy demonstrates a straightforward pattern in the present scenarios, allowing the battery to be charged consistently and sustainably without initial restrictions, while also safeguarding it against environmental influences, such as self-discharging.